helrond/clbsj.org/_event_series/bible-detox.md

 title: Bible "Detox"
 slug: bible-detox
 tagline: >-
-  Reckoning with and healing from the misuse of the Bible to promote and justify violence and oppression.
+  Reckoning with and resisting the misuse of the Bible to promote and justify violence and oppression.
 image_alt_text: “The Mind of Christ (temptation story)” by Frank Wesley (1923-2002)
 keywords: